ELEMENTS OF THEATRE AND LIVE ART PRODUCTION I

 A selection of essays and videos is available in the dedicate section of Moodle

-The course is structured around a series of lectures with screenings of images and videos.
-The course is linked to an e-learning platform (moodle.unive.it) where the students can find information about readings and links to the videos presented and discussed during the classes.
+The course is structured around a series (15) of lectures that include screenings of images and videos, and discussions.
+It is also linked to an e-learning platform (moodle.unive.it), where students can find information about the required readings and access links to the videos presented and discussed in class.

 English